Lafleche, Saskatchewan: Financial services

 The Bank of Hochelaga was established in 1920 until 1924.
 Though not in operation for very long, it gave the townspeople excitement, when an attempted robbery occurred on May 24, 1922.
 On March 13, 1924 it was reported that the Lafleche Branch of the Bank of Hochelaga would be closed and accounts would be transferred to the Bank of Hochelaga in Gravelbourg.
 The closing of the Lafleche branch corresponded with changes that were occurring in Montreal at the time.

 The Bank of Toronto began doing business in 1913.
 In 1955 the name was changed to Toronto-Dominion when the Bank of Toronto and the Dominion Bank amalgamated.
-H.R.
-Forfar was the first manager of the bank in 1913 and held the position until 1914.

 In 1937, after eight consecutive crop failures, Lafleche's district was hitting a financial low.
 Banks did not have faith in farmers and small businesses to repay loans, so a few local residents explored the idea of a credit union.
 On April 19, 1938, charter No. 12 was granted to the Lafleche Credit Union Limited which then became the first rural community credit union in the province.
 Starting with assets valued at $52.50 and twelve members, the company grew to have $10, 994 assets and about two hundred members after the first year.
 In 1948, there was 1087 members and assets reaches $518,000.
 This helped put the Lafleche district back in prosperity.
 The Lafleche Credit Union Limited is also known for having granted the first credit union loan for the purchase of farm land.
 In 1954, the Fir Mountain Savings and Credit Union amalgamated with the Lafleche Credit Union and in 1971 Glentworth Credit Union amalgamated too.
 A branch office is maintained in Glentworth.

 Al Charbonneau, an early employee of the credit union, went on to a distinguished career, first as manager of the Saskatchewan Credit Union League in 1959, and later as CEO of the World Council of Credit Unions from 1981-1993.
 One credit union historian states that "[p]artly because he came from a francophone background in Canada, Charbonneau had a deep understanding of the cultural dimensions of credit unionism. ...
 He would provide considerable leadership in expanding the linguistic capabilities of the World Council and in expanding contacts with European movements."